alexander7xu/utils_for_hkustgz_hpc/README.md

 4. Refresh and copy the access token
 5. Run: `python3 ./gdown.py $access_token $file_id`
 6. The the output path of downloaded file could be specified by option `-o $output_path` specify, or ./$filename by default.

+## pulse_vpn.py

+Connect to PulseSecure VPN, setting the routing rules in order to use Proxy

+Routing rules:
+- Only traffics to login.hpc.hkust-gz.edu.cn will go through PulseSecureVPN
+- Other traffics keep their default routes.

+Usage (recommend running in a virtual machine, with tools to keep running after logging out like `screen`):

+`python3 pulse_vpn.py $username $password`

+**!!!
+Known problem: Each time disconnect the VPN, you must reboot your system before reconnect next time.**